ArkEcosystemArchive/docs-legacy/docs/exchanges/json-rpc.md

 ```

 #### Description
 Broadcasts a transaction to the network for approval.
-Note that transaction objects must be created using the `transactions.create` endpoint prior to using this method.
+Note that transaction objects must be created using the `transactions.create` endpoint before using this method.

 #### Parameters